-Tax benefits of up to Rs.1.5 lakh can be availed under the Section 80C of the Income Tax Act for any investments made towards the SSY scheme.
+Tax benefits of up to Rs.1.5 lakh can be availed under Section 80C of the Income Tax Act for any investments made towards the SSY scheme.
 For FDs also tax benefits up to Rs.1.5 talk is provided and can be availed under Section 80C of the Income Tax Act.
-In the case of FD, however, the account must have completed 5 years.
+In the case of FD, however, the account must have been completed 5 years.
 Also, the interest generated on FDs is fully taxable if the interest income for the year is more than Rs.
 10000.

-Under SSY account, the account matures after 21 years but the account holders are allowed to continue with their account.
-However, account extensions are not allowed in the case FDs and the entire amount should be withdrawn upon maturity.
+Under the SSY account, the account matures after 21 years but the account holders are allowed to continue with their account.
+However, account extensions are not allowed in the case of FDs and the entire amount should be withdrawn upon maturity.

-Holistically, when we talk about SSY vs FD, both the investment methods have their pros and cons.
+Holistically, when we talk about SSY vs FD, both investment methods have their pros and cons.
 SSY offers a higher rate of interest than FDs but is only eligible for a girl child only up to 10 years of age.
-If someone has a girl child and wishes to secure her future then SSY is undoubtedly the best fit but FDs can be opened by any Indian residents.
+If someone has a girl child and wishes to secure her future then SSY is undoubtedly the best fit but FDs can be opened by any Indian resident.
 One can also diversify their investment portfolio by investing in both but due diligence is advised before investing.